OguzhanAydin6/sentie-privacy/index.md

 ---

 ## 5. Advertising
-Sentie may display optional advertisements through third-party advertising providers such as Google AdMob.
+AuraMi may display optional advertisements through third-party advertising providers such as Google AdMob.

 Advertisements are shown only when the user chooses to view them.